Reason for the request of your taxpayer identification number:

 If you already have an SSN or ITIN, you may use one of the following options to report your tax payer Identification number:

 Caution: Do not send your information by e-mail.
 It is not a secure means of transmission.

 If you do not currently have an SSN (see the note below), you may obtain one by going to your.

-For foreign national individuals (non-U.S. citizen, non-Green Card holder, or non-permanent resident), please refer to the International Students and Scholars Office website to obtain information on how to obtain an SSN.
+For foreign national individuals (non-U.S. citizen, non-Green Card holder, or non-permanent resident), please refer to the Office of Global Learning website to obtain information on how to obtain an SSN.

-If you are not eligible for an SSN (not currently working), please refer to the International Students and Scholars Office website for information on applying for an ITIN.
+If you are not eligible for an SSN (not currently working), please refer to the Office of Global Learning website for information on applying for an ITIN.